Conditional content generation

 Using the "Insert conditional operation" dialog box, choose between one of the operations:

-• ELSE: Will negate any previous IF operation.
-As an example, if the previous IF operation included "CHM and HTML", the ELSE operation will included everything but those;
+- ELSE: Negates the previous IF or ELSE IF conditions.
+As an example, if the previous IF operation included "CHM and HTML", the ELSE operation will include everything except those;

 See the How to setup conditional content generation step-by-step guide.